Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference

 \section{Introduction}

 Statistical models defined through estimating equations and moment conditions allow semiparametric inferences on quantities of interest without distributional assumptions.
-Empirical likelihood (EL) \citep{owen1988empirical, qin1994empirical}, a popular approach in the frequentist setting, enables nonparametric but still likelihood style inference.
-It shares many desirable properties with parametric likelihood, exhibiting Wilks' phenomenon under mild conditions and allowing for Bartlett correction \citep{diciccio1991empirical}.
-Moreover, confidence regions from EL have data-driven shapes and orientations.

-EL is a member of the class of generalized empirical likelihoods (GEL) \citep{smith1997alternative, newey2004higher}, which includes the exponential tilting of \citet{efron1981nonparametric}. \citet{newey2004higher} showed a duality between GEL and the class of minimum discrepancy methods \citep{cressie1984multinomial,corcoran1998bartlett}.
-In this context, EL is formulated by finding a distribution supported on the sample that minimizes the Kullback--Leibler (KL) divergence to the empirical distribution, subject to moment constraints.
-Exponentially tilted empirical likelihood (ETEL) \citep{efron1981nonparametric, jing1996exponential,schennach2005bayesian} is obtained by combining exponential tilting and EL, which minimizes the reverse KL divergence.
+Empirical likelihood (EL) \citep{owen1988empirical, qin1994empirical}, a popular approach in the frequentist setting, enables nonparametric but still likelihood-style inference.
+It shares many desirable properties with parametric likelihood, exhibiting Wilks' phenomenon under mild conditions and allowing for the Bartlett correction \citep{diciccio1991empirical}.
+EL is a member of the class of generalized EL \citep{smith1997alternative, newey2004higher}, which includes the exponential tilting of \citet{efron1981nonparametric}. \citet{newey2004higher} showed a duality between generalized EL and the class of minimum discrepancy methods \citep{cressie1984multinomial,corcoran1998bartlett}.
+In this context, EL is formulated by finding a distribution supported on the sample that minimizes the Kullback--Leibler divergence to the empirical distribution, subject to moment constraints.
+Exponentially tilted empirical likelihood (ETEL) \citep{efron1981nonparametric, jing1996exponential,schennach2005bayesian} is obtained by combining exponential tilting and EL, which minimizes the reverse Kullback--Leibler divergence.